HerrRiebmann/Caravan_Leveler_2/README.md

 ### Schematic
 ![Schematic](/Images/Schematic.png)

+Diodes to secure the parts from reversed polarity were highly recommended!

 ### SPIFFS Upload
 To upload the HTML, JS and CSS files, I´ve used the [Arduino ESP32 filesystem uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin)
 You can find the latest release [here](https://github.com/me-no-dev/arduino-esp32fs-plugin/releases/) and a tutorial on [RandomNerdTutorials](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/)

 For **Arduino IDE 2.X** use the VSIX from [arduino-spiffs-upload](https://github.com/espx-cz/arduino-spiffs-upload)

+_This is only necessary if you want to compile the code yourself and upload the webinterface to the ESP32 afterwards._

 ### Libraries
 * Adafruit_MPU6050.h ([2.2.6](https://github.com/adafruit/Adafruit_MPU6050))